finos/tracdap/doc/app_dev/tutorial/chapter_2_metadata_mojo.rst

     :linenos:
     :lineno-start: 27

-In the :class:`SearchParameters<trac.metadata.SearchParameters>` we set the type of object to search for, and provide a search expression containing a single search term.
+In the :class:`SearchParameters<tracdap.metadata.SearchParameters>` we set the type of object to search for, and provide a search expression containing a single search term.

-To execute the search we use the :meth:`search()<trac.api.TracMetadataApi.search>` method of the :class:`TracMetadataApi<trac.api.TracMetadataApi>`.
+To execute the search we use the :meth:`search()<tracdap.api.TracMetadataApi.search>` method of the :class:`TracMetadataApi<tracdap.api.TracMetadataApi>`.

 .. literalinclude:: ../../../examples/apps/javascript/src/metadata_mojo.js
     :language: JavaScript